-For example, when we celebrate Diwali each year, I decorate and style our home with bright colorful accents, replacing my everyday throw pillows with Indian motifs and blankets, surrounding our home with unique artwork from Kuwait and Hyderabad.
+For example, when we celebrate Diwali each year, I decorate and style our home with bright colorful accents, replacing my everyday throw pillows and blankets with Indian motifs and corresponding design elements, surrounding our home with unique artwork from Kuwait and Hyderabad.
 We step away from our typical everyday attire and dress in traditional Indian outfits with rich colors, textures, and symbolism.

 Whatever cultural holidays your family celebrates throughout the year — Christmas, Hanukkah, Chinese New Year, Ramadan, etc. — you can bring it to life in the same way!

 The third layer of helping her experience her culture in an authentic way is through storytelling.
-For most adults, incorporating cultural elements into our homes is enough to keep our heritage alive and thriving…
+For most adults, incorporating cultural elements into our home design is enough to keep our heritage alive and thriving…

 Children need context!